 Without going into detail about the medications, your doctor may recommend one of the following:

-- Your doctor may recommend you be able to take the second medication and continue breastfeeding.
+- Your doctor may indicate that it’s okay to take the second medication and continue breastfeeding.
 Some studies haven’t shown negative effects to infants exposed to this medication in breast milk besides possible digestive upset.
 However, more studies are needed before the second medication is generally accepted as safe for use during breastfeeding.

 - How far along is the new pregnancy?